 2020 CALENDAR OF EVENTS

-This thought-provoking exhibit will present individual and collaborative artistic responses from across Iroquois country that speak to who is considered Haudenosaunee and what constitutes membership.
+This thought-provoking exhibit presents artistic responses from across Iroquois country that speak to who is considered Haudenosaunee and what constitutes membership.
 Identity/Identify explores how these definitions and designations determine access to tribal and federal resources, rights, residency options, and other components of cultural and community participation.

 Early Technology Day from 10 am – 4 pm